rbisdorff/Digraph3/docSphinx/pearls.rst

    :width: 600 px
    :align: center

 Such a preordering of the movies may, for instance, be computed with the :py:func:`digraphs.Digraph.computeRankingByChoosing` method, where we iteratively extract *dominant kernels* -best remaining choices- and *absorbent kernels* -worst remaining choices- (see the tutorial :ref:`Kernel-Tutorial-label`).
-We operate therefore on the asymmetric '*better rated than*', i.e. the *codual* ([3p]_) of the '*at least as well rated as*' opinions.
+We operate therefore on the asymmetric '*better rated than*', i.e. the *codual* ([3p]_) of the '*at least as well rated as*' opinions (see :numref:`rankGraf` Line 2).

 .. code-block:: pycon
    :linenos:
+   :caption: Ranking by choosing the Grafitti movies
+   :name: rankGraf

    >>> from transitiveDigraphs import RankingByChoosingDigraph
    >>> rbc = RankingByChoosingDigraph(g,CoDual=True)